Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 2. Canadian / Quebec French

-French is an official language of Canada, along with English.
-It is the only official language of Quebec (Canada).
-About 95% of the people of Quebec speak French as either a first or second language.
+French and English are the official languages of Canada.
+It is also the only official language of Quebec (Canada).
+About 95% of Quebecers speak French as either a first or second language.

-It is the main reason why it is the official language of Quebec province.
-Overall, 20% of the country’s population speaks the language.
+This is the main reason why it is the official language of Quebec province.
+Overall, 20% of the country’s population speaks it.

 Montreal, the largest city in Quebec, is also the fourth largest Francophone city globally.

-Though Canadian and Standard French is mutually intelligible.
-It means speakers of both dialects can understand each other.
+Though Canadian and Standard French are mutually intelligible, speakers of both dialects can understand each other.

 There are some essential vocabulary differences that you don’t want to get wrong.
 Quebec French is known as ‘Canadian French’ outside Canada.